The past months have tested communicators and emergency response teams like never before.

 - Prioritise activities.
 Not everything can be top of the list – we’ll help you work out what needs to happen right now, and next.

-2020 has already been a very busy year for communicators, now is the time to learn from what you and others have experienced, ready for whatever comes next.
+The last 12 months have been very busy for communicators, now is the time to learn from what you and others have experienced, ready for whatever comes next.

 Get in touch if you would like to find out more about our After Action Review Workshops.